ilokhov/task-manager/README.md

 ##Further development
 - add import and export functions (csv format)
-- potentially add support for exproting straight into Easy Redmine project management software
+- potentially add support for exporting into Easy Redmine project management software

 ##Compatibility
-Tested in Chrome only
+So far only tested in the latest version of Chrome